2024 Birmingham Kidney Walk and Celebration

 John Carroll Catholic High School 300 Lakeshore Pkwy, Birmingham, Alabama

-The 2024 Birmingham Kidney Walk and Celebration, hosted by TEAM Nephrology Associates, is scheduled for May 11 at John Carroll High School.
+The 2024 Birmingham Kidney Walk and Celebration, hosted by Alabama Kidney Foundation, is scheduled for May 11 at John Carroll High School.

 The event aims to support kidney patients across Alabama by raising funds and awareness.